Joining Reception in 2020

 St. Jérôme Church of England Bilingual School opened in September 2016 with 60 children in our two Reception classes.

-Each September following opening we will welcome another 60 children of Reception age in our Renoir and Monet classes.
+Each September following opening we will welcome another 60 children of Reception age in our Matisse and Monet classes.
 Year 1 are divided between Turner and Stubbs classes and Year 2 are divided between Le Brun and Bonheur.
-Our Year 3 classes are yet to be named.
+Our Year 3 classes are Beale and Carlisle.

 Will you have some Open Days so we can come and look round?